Midshipman: Mexican Navy

 The Mexican Navy, unlike other countries that use this rank as a cadet's grade in their naval academies, give this rank to the Heroica Escuela Naval Militar's graduates, serving an entire year aboard different units (depending on the officer's career, currently Surface Warfare, Marine Corps, and Naval Aviation).
 During this year of internship, Midshipmen have to perform different Professional Practices to put in practice all the knowledge acquired from the Naval Academy, writing a Thesis Report of all the activities they performed.
-After completing their Professional Practices, Mdishipmen have to take a Professional Exam in the Heroica Escuela Naval Militar where, if they approve it, get promoted to the rank of Teniente de Corbeta.
+After completing their Professional Practices, Midshipmen have to take a Professional Exam in the Heroica Escuela Naval Militar where, if they approve it, get promoted to the rank of Teniente de Corbeta.

 Other countries

 Today, ranks equivalent to midshipman exist in many countries.
 Using U.S. midshipman or pre-fleet board UK midshipman as the basis for comparison, the equivalent rank would be a naval cadet in training to become a junior commissioned officer.
 Using post-fleet board UK midshipman for comparison, the rank would be the most junior commissioned officer in the rank structure, and similar to a U.S. ensign in role and responsibility.

 The Royal Netherlands Navy has included a midshipman rank since the 17th century.
 The Dutch term adelborst translates to "noble youth" and stems from the time that naval officers were recruited from the nobility.
 Today, adelborsten train at the Royal Netherlands Naval College (Koninklijk Instituut voor de Marine) for 3 years.

 Officer cadets in the German Navy begin their training at the Naval Academy Mürwik (Marineschule Mürwik) in Flensburg-Mürwik holding enlisted ranks with the qualifier officer candidate (Offizieranwärter), abbreviated as OA.
 After about a year, they are promoted to Seekadetten, equivalent to the non-commissioned officer (NCO) rank Mate (Maat), and move to the University of the German Federal Armed Forces.
 About nine months later, they are promoted to Fähnrich zur See rank, equivalent to the NCO rank Boatswain (Bootsmann).
 After 30 months of total training they are promoted to the final officer candidate rank, Oberfähnrich zur See, equivalent to the NCO rank Hauptbootsmann, and after about 4 years of total training graduate with a master's degree.